The result opens the path to study in a new and unique way the extreme state of matter that is thought to have existed shortly after the Big Bang.

 “Our result demonstrates the capability of the CMS experiment to perform top-quark studies in the complex environment of heavy-nuclei collisions,” says CMS physicist Georgios Krintiras, a postdoctoral researcher at the University of Kansas, “and it’s the ﬁrst stepping stone in using the top quark as a new and powerful probe of the quark–gluon plasma.”

-Reference: “Evidence for top quark production in nucleus-nucleus collisions” by A. M. Sirunyan et al., Accepted 7 October 2020, Physical Review Letters.
+Reference: “Evidence for top quark production in nucleus-nucleus collisions” by A. M. Sirunyan et al. (CMS Collaboration), 24 November 2020, Physical Review Letters.